Kiwi Business Story: John Wyatt from Recruit I.T.

 How have things changed since working with The Icehouse?

-I think in two major ways: Going into the programme, my thinking was that no one's perfect and no one knows everything.
+I think in two major ways: Going into the programme, I thought that no one was perfect and no one knew everything.
 I think I have 95% of the puzzle, but it comes down to the 5% I don't know.
 If you think of the distance between first and second in business, it's much less than 5%.
 So the 5% that you do pick up is just invaluable.

 As a business, we're very good at strategic planning, but everyone has their own thoughts on culture, risk, marketing, expansion, shareholder value, etc. With the pieces I took from the OMP, I can tweak those strategic plans (live) to find that 5% difference.